Sending a Message to the Market

 ¼ cup fish stock, vegetable stock, or water

 Heat olive oil in a non-stick saute pan.
 Add onions and cook on medium high heat for 1 minute.
 Add garlic, capers, chile flakes, oregano, and lemon zest and cook over medium heat for 1 more minute.
 Add peppers and cook 1 minute.
 Add tomatoes, stock or water, salt, pepper, and lemon juice.
 Cook for 2 minutes.
 Add shrimp and cook until they start to curl and become pink—1 or 2 minutes.
-Garnish with chopped parsley For a Latin flair: Add . teaspoon ground cumin and . teaspoon ground coriander with the garlic/caper mix.
+Garnish with chopped parsley For a Latin flair: Add 1/4 teaspoon each of ground cumin and ground coriander with the garlic/caper mix.
 (We recommend toasting and then grinding whole spices.)
 Garnish with chopped cilantro instead of parsley.

 Enjoy with rice or tortillas.